bow-swift/bow/docs/fp-concepts/type-classes/README.md

 }
 ```

- The function above is parametrically polymorphic; it operates of values of type `A`.
+ The function above is parametrically polymorphic; it operates on values of type `A`.
 Valid types to fill this type parameter need to conform to `Equatable` and enable the possibility to use the `==` operator.

 ## Type classes of higher kind